splunk/observability-workshop/docs/apm/hotrod-trouble-depend.md

 === "Shell Command"

     ```text
-    echo "Your µAPM environment is: $(hostname)-apm-env"
+    echo "Your APM environment is: $(hostname)-apm-env"
     ```

 === "Example Multipass Output"

     ```text
-    Your µAPM environment is: vmpe-apm-env
+    Your APM environment is: vmpe-apm-env
     ```

 === "Example AWS/EC2 Output"

     ```text
-    Your µAPM environment is: ip-172-31-30-133-apm-env
+    Your APM environment is: ip-172-31-30-133-apm-env

     ```

-Open SignalFx in your browser and select the **µAPM** tab.
+Open SignalFx in your browser and select the **APM** tab.

 ![select APM](../images/apm/select-apm.png){: .zoom}